rrvt/PreOutpost/README.md

 Supplies profiles for all BBSes among other services.
 With a selection from a toolbar dropdown list and a twist of a knob on the radio the user may change BBSes.
 A Subject Line may be produced and sent to the clipboard for subsequent pasting into a subject line or other location in a form.
-The complete personal and tactical information may be entered once and sent to all BBS profiles with this program.
+The complete personal and tactical information may be entered once and sent to all BBS profiles with this application.

 The complete address book is displayed in a sister window (note scrolling may be necessary).
 The address name and text that the name represents is shown.
 Additional addresses may be created.
 The PDF files that